armchair-traveller/armchair-traveller/README.md

   I've built projects in many stacks. <strong>Currently</strong>...

   <p>
-    As aforementioned, I heavily use Svelte, and while it does lack the maturity of a larger ecosystem any Svelte developer will tell you that the satisfaction from using it is off the charts.
+    As aforementioned I heavily use Svelte, and while it does lack the maturity of a larger ecosystem any Svelte developer will tell you that the satisfaction from using it is off the charts.
 People are missing out.
 I utilize <a href="https://kit.svelte.dev/">Svelte Kit</a